 16. A few of Paheli’s classmates eat potato chips and burgers regularly during the recess at school.
 Are they healthy eating habits?
 Give reasons.

-No. Potato chips and burgers are not healthy as it contains very little nutritional value in it and is not the good foods to eat it on a regular basis.
+No. Potato chips and burgers are not healthy as it contains very little nutritional value in it and is not the good foods to eat it regularly.

 17. Read the statements given below and fill up the blanks with the correct words listed in the box.